msyamkumar/cs220-projects/spring20/p8/stage1.md

 Answer with a Python list.

-#### Question 4: which keys in the mapping map to people with a first name of "Gary"?
+#### Question 4: which keys in the mapping map to people with a first name which starts with "D"?

 Answer with a Python list.
-To get full points, you should write code that will count somebody named "gary" but will not count somebody named "Garyyy".
+To get full points, you should write code that will count first name starts with "D" but will not count somebody whose name contains "D" in other location.

 ---